gpuwangge/VulkanPlatform/README.md

 1. Install CMake
 1. Setup GLFW
 1. Setup GLM
-1. Download other thirdparty libraries: stb_image.h and tiny_obj_loader.h
+1. Download other thirdparty libraries: stb_image.h and tiny_obj_loader.h (I already put both files in the "thirdparty" folder in this repo)
 ### for all samples
 mkdir build
 cd build